-During 2018/19 and 2019/20 the Council spent a total of £0.7m and £1.1m on Consultants across all services, and the attached Appendix identified those Consultants, the costs and the reason for engagement relating to the Economy portfolio.
+During 2018/19 and 2019/20 the Council spent a total of £0.7m and £1.1m on Consultants across all services, and

 A Member endorsed the explanation provided by the Corporate Director for the use of consultants.

 Another Member stressed the importance of using consultants wisely and only when absolutely necessary, as he was aware of a number of occasions where consultants had been used and the resulting reports had been shelved.
 He also referred to the consultancy costs incurred as a result of the test track and Revive & Thrive initiative.